Saturn S-Series

-The Saturn S-series is a family of compact cars from the Saturn automobile company of General Motors.
-Saturn pioneered the brand-wide "no-haggle" sales technique.
+The Saturn S-Series is a family of compact cars from the Saturn automobile company of General Motors.
+With this car, Saturn pioneered their brand-wide "no-haggle" sales technique.

-The automobile platform, the Z-body, was developed entirely in-house at Saturn, and it shared very little with the rest of the General Motors model line.
-It implemented a spaceframe design, used on the Pontiac Fiero during the 1980s, with non-load-carrying side panels made of plastic instead of metal.
-These polymer panels were dent-resistant, something that remained a selling point for Saturn until just a few years before the Saturn brand was discontinued.
+Its automobile platform, the Z-body, developed in-house at Saturn and sharing little with other General Motors platforms, used a spaceframe design.
+Pioneered on the Pontiac Fiero during the 1980s, the spaceframe used non-load-carrying plastic side panels.
+These polymer panels were dent-resistant, something that remained Saturn's unique selling proposition until a few years before the brand was discontinued.

-The S series was marketed from the fall of 1990 for the 1991 model year through the end of the 2002 model year.
-Significant design updates were made in 1996, 1997, and 2000 for all cars.
-Although nearly every year of the S-series's existence brought some minor changes to the architecture of the car, each model kept the same basic body styling throughout its respective production period.
+The S-Series was marketed in three generations from the fall of 1990 for the 1991 model year through the end of the 2002 model year.
+The model changes took place for the 1997 and 2000 model years.